Assyrian siege of Jerusalem: Other theories

 Herodotus wrote that the Assyrian army was overrun by mice when attacking Egypt.
 Some Biblical scholars take this to an allusion that the Assyrian army suffered the effects of a mouse- or rat-borne disease such as bubonic plague.
 Even without relying on that explanation, John Bright suggested it was an epidemic of some kind that saved Jerusalem.
-The Babylonian historian Berossus also wrote that it was a plague that defeated the Assyrian army in the siege.
+The Babylonian historian Berossus also wrote that it was a plague that defeated the Assyrian army in the siege, reporting a "pestilential distemper" which claimed the life of 185,000 soldiers on the first night of the siege, consistent with the biblical account.

 Henry T. Aubin writes in The Rescue of Jerusalem: The Alliance Between Hebrews and Africans in 701 B.C. that the Assyrian army was routed by an Egyptian army under Kushite (Nubian) command.
 However, Nazek Matty argues in her archaeological analysis that Aubin's Egyptian hypothesis is unlikely.
 D.D.
 Luckenbill said that because there is no mention of a purported Egyptian victory over the Assyrians in the Babylonian Chronicle ("which was not slow to record Assyrian reverses") the defeat of the Egyptians at the hands of the Assyrians in 701 BCE as documented by Sennacherib must be accurate.
 Paul Evans states that even the Egyptian records do not chronicle a military victory by Egypt against Assyria in 701 BCE.
+According to a hypothesis that is now supported by the majority of scholars in this area, the discrepancy is due to two sieges, one in 701 BCE resulting in an Assyrian victory against Judah, Egypt, and their allies; the other in 687-686 BCE resulting in a failure for the Assyrians, and that the Bible combined the two sieges into one.
+Even if there was only one siege in total, it was not as much as a success as Sennacherib's account put out.

+The idea that there were two sieges of Jerusalem has been refuted by many Assyriologists in recent years, so that currently the vast majority of scholars hold that there was only one campaign against Judah by Sennacherib.
+This sole invasion happened in 701 BCE.